 “At the end of the workday everyone ought to stay at home, and anyone found on the street after nightfall should be considered suspect of plotting evil.”

-My themes are boring, even ugly; cars, buildings and parking lots – all that constitute Athens’ atypical features.
-Surrounded by the tallest buildings, punctuated by the dark and still figures of automobiles, these parking lots are discontinuities that break down the dense city grid.
-Being ephemeral – most of them are building plots- they remind of old-time improvised playgrounds that many Athenians still remember.
+My themes are unattractive, even ugly; cars, buildings and parking lots – the elements that compose the contemporary urban Athenian landscape.
+Surrounded by the tallest buildings, punctuated by the dark and still figures of automobiles, the parking lots are discontinuities that break down the dense city grid.
+Being ephemeral – most of them are building plots- they are reminiscent of old-time improvised playgrounds.

-Using long exposure times starting from 2 minutes, I record the city in a way that the human eye can never capture.
-The light in Nocturnes is not the Renaissance light- a tool of logic for the creation of perspectival or illusionist space – but the light of imagination, of the sensess, a light that compresses and transforms architectural space according to its whims.
+Using long exposure times, I record the city in a way that the human eye can never capture.
+The light in Nocturnes is not the Renaissance light- a tool of logic for the creation of perspectival or illusionist space – but the light of imagination, of the senses, a light that compresses and transforms architectural space according to its whims.
 In my photographs the decisive moment becomes condensed time.